jwpconsulting/projectify/projectify/help/markdown_en/roles.md

-More importantly, they do not gain any additional delete permissions for the above two resources, or any other edit permissions for projects, sections, labels, users, billing settings, and the workspace itself.
+More importantly, they do not gain any additional delete permissions for the above two resources, or any other edit permissions for projects, sections, users, billing settings, and the workspace itself.

 # Maintainer